 - Ginger – Freshly grated ginger adds some spice and boosts the immune system.

-- Nutmeg – I always have a whole nutmeg at home and freshly grate it.
-The flavour is so much better than when using already grated nutmeg.
+- Nutmeg – I always have a whole nutmeg in my spice rack and freshly grate it.
+The flavor is so much better than the already grated nutmeg.

 - Salt and pepper – Season according to taste.

-Cut the pumpkin, peel (optional) and remove the seeds.
-Then dice into bite-sized chunks.
+Step 1: Cut the pumpkin, peel (optional), and remove the seeds.
+Then, dice the pumpkin into bite-sized chunks.
 Peel and chop the onion and mince the garlic.

-Remove from the heat and take the bay leaf out.
+Step 5: Remove from the heat and take the bay leaf out.
 Blend the soup using an immersion blender or transfer the soup into a blender and blend until smooth.
-Season again with salt and pepper if needed.
+Season again with salt and pepper if needed, and serve.

 Topping ideas

-Use different toppings to add other flavours and make for an impressive-looking bowl:
+Use different toppings to add other flavor and make for an impressive-looking bowl:

 - Fresh herbs (e.g. parsley, cilantro, rosemary)